openmrs/openmrs-module-oncology/utils/GITPOLLER_DOCS.md

 OpenJDK 64-Bit Server VM warning: ignoring option MaxPermSize=1024m; support was removed in 8.0 . . .
 ```
+>>>Note: in the above example, the gitpoller detects that there are new commits on each of the branches being watched (note that the SHA values are different) and then triggers the `executeOnChange` command as a subprocess (it stops any further polling to GitHub until subprocess completes).
+When subprocess completes (in this case it is a Maven build task that will take approx 15min), the poller script will then sleep for 30min and then attempt to poll GitHub resources again (loop), thus repeating this cycle every 30min or so (depending if a build was kicked off or not during the cycle).

 - Implementation Notes:
     - The tool is written in `Python 3` language.
 The key implementation file is [gitpoller.py](https://github.com/dearmasm/openmrs-module-oncology/edit/master/utils/gitpoller.py).
 There is a bash-friendly convenience wrapper included [gitpoller-idlewis.sh](https://github.com/dearmasm/openmrs-module-oncology/edit/master/utils/gitpoller-idlewis.sh) that can be used to launch GITPOLLER tool which redirects the stderr/stdout to a log file and console.

+    - The tool cycle sleep time is preset to 30min inside Python code.
+You can modify the value by just editing code line:
+    ```python
+    # wait a little bit before checking with git again (polling)
+    time.sleep(1800) # in seconds (i.e. check for change every 30mins)
+    ```

     - The tool uses several specialized Python package libraries which will usually require installing manually (see next section on tool requisites).